How Disorganized Attachment Manifests In Dating

 4. Self-sabotage

-When chronic hypervigilance, fear of intimacy, and emotional unavailability band together, this toxic cocktail makes you sabotage new relationships.
+When hypervigilance, intimacy issues, and emotional unavailability come together, this toxic cocktail makes you sabotage new relationships.

 For example, you might insult the person you’re dating by making fun of their interests.
 Or you might be prone to bursting out in anger over innocent disagreements.